crempp/js86emu/docs/devlog.md

 # Dev Log
+### June 23rd 2022
+* Fixed existing broken tests, added linting and cleaned up existing linting issues.
+This is nice.
+* BUG: Line 721 jumps to C23 at line 520 when it should jump to E3
+  * I'm going to build a mem dumper...
+  * Currently neck deep in building the mem dumper.
+It doesn't work like I hoped.
+When the debugger is paused it won't run the file write.
+Also, it's awkward to "write" a file in browser, it'll have to download.

 ### June 21st 2022
 * At D9, set PIT Chan 0 to 0xFF, then loop 18 times.
 Must finish loop before timer INT.